David Faitelson

-David Moshé Faitelson Pulido (born November 8, 1968) is a Mexican sports journalist who currently works for TUDN.
+David Moshé Faitelson Pulido (born November 8, 1968) is an Israeli-born Mexican sports journalist who currently works for TUDN.
 He lives in Mexico City and is married and has three daughters.
+Born in Ascalon, Israel to a Mexican Jewish father and a Catholic Cuban mother, grew up in Israel until the age of 8 years old, when the family came back to Mexico City, where he was raised and studied.

 TV debut

 Faitelson and José Ramón Fernández jointly formed a sport show in Mexico, called DeporTV.
 In between his stay at TV Azteca, Faitelson covered the World Cup 1986 in Mexico, the 1991 Pan American Games in Cuba for Mexico, the World Cup 1994 in the United States, the World Cup 1998 in France, the World Cup 2002 in South Korea and Japan, and the World Cup 2006 held in Germany.
 Faitelson also covered each of the Summer Olympics from 1988 to 2012.

 Recent years

 After the 2006 FIFA World Cup, Faitelson was one of several journalists who moved to sports specific channels.
 Along with other DeporTV analysts, he joined ESPN Deportes.
 As of 2011 he covered Mexican football, baseball, boxing the Olympics, and other sports.
 He was involved in shows such as Fútbol Picante, SportsCenter, Cronómetro, and Nación ESPN.